openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

         * each name formatted as `<@assetIdOrName>`
         * defaults to item label name
       * nonControllable=`<boolean>`
+        * when set to true, supportedModes and ordered parameters are ignored
         * defaults to false
       * supportedModes=`<modes>`
         * each mode formatted as `<modeValue>=<@assetIdOrName1>:<@assetIdOrName2>:...`